Flux qubit-based detector of microwave photons: Dynamics

 where $k, k'=1, 2, ..., 7$ and

+Note that the relaxation rates $\Gamma_{kk'}$ are now time-dependent since they include eigenenergies and eigenfunctions [see Eq.~(\ref{relaxation-rates})].

 We plot the dependence of the occupations of the qudit levels on the external magnetic flux $x_\text{e}$ for the reset stage in Fig.~\ref{Fig:Reset}(a).
 Note that we take the speed $v_\text{e}$ of the external magnetic flux variation much larger than the minimal necessary value which we obtained as an estimate in Section~III.
 There is a technical reason for it as the larger the speed, the less the time of numerical calculations.
 Due to large value of $v_\text{e}$, the characteristic widths of the transitions are small and vary from $10^{-9}$ (in units of magnetic flux quantum) for the first transition to $10^{-5}$ for the last transition.
-The probability $P_\text{r}$ to return to level 7 from level 1 can be estimated as a product of probabilities of transitions between adjacent levels multiplied by $\exp{(-\gamma \delta t)}$, where $\delta t=\delta x_\text{e}/v_\text{e}$ is the time of transition, with $\delta x_\text{e}$ being the magnitude of change of $x_\text{e}$ which can be determined from Fig.~\ref{Fig:Reset}(a).
-This estimate gives $P_\text{r}\approx 0.64$ which is in good agreement with numerical result of Fig.~\ref{Fig:Reset}(a).
-Fig.~\ref{Fig:Reset}(b) shows a part of this graph corresponding to LZSM transition from level 5 to level 6.
+Fig.~\ref{Fig:Reset}(b) shows a part of Fig.~\ref{Fig:Reset}(a) corresponding to LZSM transition from level 6 to level 7.
+This subfigure is obtained from Fig.~\ref{Fig:Reset}(a) by stretching the area bounded by the red dashed rectangle in Fig.~\ref{Fig:Reset}(a) along the abscissa axis.
+The probability $P_\text{r}$ to return to level 7 from level 1 is about 0.83 for chosen $\gamma$ [overall factor in Eq.~(\ref{relaxation-rates})].
+We note that dissipation is almost negligible till the transition from level 5 to level 6 and that the dissipation occurs only in the vicinity of the quasicrossing points.
+Fig.~\ref{Fig:Reset}(c) is a part of Fig.~\ref{Fig:Reset}(a) that shows the dynamics of occupations of intermediate levels (Nos.~5, 4, 3, 2) due to dissipation after the quasicrossing point between levels 6 and 7.
+This subfigure is obtained by continuing to the left and stretching the area bounded by the red dashed rectangle in Fig.~\ref{Fig:Reset}(b) along the ordinate axis.